zeljkoobrenovic/grounded-architecture/_posts/2022-07-05-communication.md

 **Scenario**: Proposing a new tool for automated testing.

 **Introductory Narrative:**
 * **Context**: Our current testing process is time-consuming and prone to human error.
 We have previously evaluated several tools and identified Tool X as the best option for automation.
-At that point, we decided not to adopt it to lack of resources.
+At that point, we decided not to adopt it due to a lack of resources.
 * **Trigger**: Recent delays and errors in the last project highlighted the inefficiency of our manual testing, reopening requests to adopt an automation tool.
 However, adoption of the tool would require additional resources.
 * **Question**: Why should we invest resources and adopt Tool X for automated testing?